fontforge/designwithfontforge.com/zh-CN/Glossary.md

 ### Thorn

-The germanic letter "Ã¾" used for the unvoiced (English) "th" sound (as in the word "thorn"), I believe this is approximately the same sound value as Greek Theta.
+The germanic letter "é•" used for the unvoiced (English) "th" sound (as in the word "thorn"), I believe this is approximately the same sound value as Greek Theta.
 Currently a corrupt version of this glyph survives as "ye" for "the".
 See also Eth.

 ### True Type